 While consumer smart glasses generate media attention, enterprise adoption prioritises durability, battery life, field-of-view clarity, and integration with unified communications platforms.

-For IT and UC leaders, readiness depends on answering three operational questions:
+For IT and UC leaders, readiness still depends on three operational questions:

 - Can network infrastructure support stable, low-latency video streaming?